Kitchener line: Infrastructure

 The Georgetown South project was later reduced in scope due to cost overruns: the corridor was expanded to three tracks, with the fourth track as well as the dedicated Barrie line tracks deferred to future projects.
 Construction on the Weston subdivision itself finished in 2015, allowing Union Pearson Express to begin operating, while additional track work in the Union Station Rail Corridor continued into 2016.

 In 2009 Metrolinx purchased 26 km of track along the corridor from Toronto to Bramalea for $160 million.
 In September 2014, it purchased the 53 km of track from Georgetown to Kitchener from CN for $76 million.

 In 2019, Metrolinx conducted a series of public forums on electrification of the Kitchener line from Georgetown to Kitchener, in a change from its earlier Regional Express Rail plan, which had called for continuation of diesel train service on the western portion of the line.
 Electrification plans reaffirmed overall Metrolinx goals of track bed and bridge improvements, quad-tracking sections of the line, and the addition of a station at Breslau.

+In 2021, the second of two tunnels under Highways 401 and 409 was completed to allow two more tracks to be installed to increase Kitchener line capacity and support future all-day, two-way service.

+On November 16, 2025, Mount Dennis station opened in the Mount Dennis neighbourhood of Toronto.
+The station will provide a direct transfer to the Toronto subway's Line 5 Eglinton once completed.

 Station list

 Current service

-GO Transit train service operates on weekdays only.
+GO Transit train service previously operated on weekdays only.
+Weekend bi-directional hourly service was introduced on April 8, 2023, with all trains terminating at Mount Pleasant GO.
 During the times that trains do not operate, corresponding GO bus service is provided.

-On weekdays during peak periods in the peak direction, approximately 2 trains per hour operate the full route between Toronto and Kitchener, while additional trips operate shorter segments to and from Toronto.
+On weekdays during peak periods in the peak direction, approximately two trains per hour operate the full route between Toronto and Kitchener, while additional trips operate shorter segments to and from Toronto.
 Express trains typically serve all stations between Kitchener and Bramalea, and operate non-stop between Bramalea and Union.

-Outside of peak periods, service operates hourly between Mount Pleasant and Union, of which 2 off-peak in each direction also cover the entire route from Kitchener to Toronto.
+Outside of peak periods, service operates hourly between Mount Pleasant and Union, of which two off-peak in each direction also cover the entire route from Kitchener to Toronto.

 Future expansion

-The 2008 proposal to extend services past Georgetown to Kitchener included some components which have not yet been realized.
-In addition to the now-realized stations in Kitchener, Guelph and Acton, the report proposed a station in Breslau which would serve as a park-and-ride facility for Waterloo Region.
-A layover yard in Baden was also proposed.
-The Breslau station received further approval in an official expansion plan in June 2016.